John Houseman: Citizen Kane (1941)

 The Welles-Houseman collaboration continued in Hollywood.
 In the spring of 1939, Welles began preliminary discussions with RKO's head of production, George Schaefer, with Welles and his Mercury players being given a two-picture deal, in which Welles would produce, direct, perform, and have full creative control of his projects.

 For his motion picture debut, Welles first considered adapting Joseph Conrad's Heart of Darkness for the screen.
 A 200-page script was written.
 Some models were constructed, while the shooting of initial test footage had begun.
 However, little, if anything, had been done either to whittle down the budgetary difficulties or begin filming.
 When RKO threatened to eliminate the payment of salaries by December 31 if no progress had been made, Welles announced that he would pay his cast out of his own pocket.
 Houseman proclaimed that there wasn't enough money in their business account to pay anyone.
 During a corporate dinner for the Mercury crew, Welles exploded, calling his partner a "bloodsucker" and a "crook".
 As Houseman attempted to leave, Welles began hurling dish heaters at him, effectively ending both their partnership and friendship.

 Houseman later, however, played a pivotal role in ushering Citizen Kane (1941), which starred Welles.
 Welles telephoned Houseman asking him to return to Hollywood to "babysit" screenwriter Herman J. Mankiewicz while he completed the script, and keep him away from alcohol.
 Still drawn to Welles, as was virtually everyone in his sphere, Houseman agreed.
 Although Welles took credit for the screenplay of Kane, Houseman stated that the credit belonged to Mankiewicz, an assertion that led to a final break with Welles.
 Houseman took some credit himself for the general shaping of the story line and for editing the script.
 In an interview with Penelope Huston for Sight & Sound magazine (Autumn, 1962) Houseman said that the writing of Citizen Kane was a delicate subject:

 In 1975, during an interview with Kate McCauley, Houseman stated that film critic Pauline Kael in her essay "Raising Kane", had caused an "idiotic controversy" over the issue: "The argument is Orson's own fault.
 He wanted to be given all the credit because he's a hog.
 Actually, it is his film.
 So it's a ridiculous argument."

 Return to the theatre

 After he and Welles went their separate ways, Houseman went on to direct The Devil and Daniel Webster (1939) and Liberty Jones (1941) and produced the Mercury Theatre's stage production of Native Son (1941) on Broadway, directed by Welles.

 David O. Selznick

-In Hollywood he became a vice-president of David O. Selznick Productions.
+In Hollywood Houseman became a vice-president of David O. Selznick Productions.
 His most notable achievement during that time was helping adapt and produce the adaptation of Jane Eyre (1943) which starred Joan Fontaine and Welles.